Sahilll94/Express.js-Overview./README.md

    npm start
    ```

-Replace <application-directory> with the directory containing the specific Express.js application.
+Replace application-directory while navigating to the specific application directory with the directory containing the specific Express.js application.

 ## Usage
 1. Each application demonstrates different aspects of Express.js routing, middleware usage, error handling, and input validation using Zod.